 - Author Appeal:

-- DWK seems to love rap music.
+- DWK loves rap music.
 He has Discord spit a few bars to distract some changelings, and invokes a new dance move with the "Twigly Wiggle" after Twilight learns how to walk in Equestria Girls.
+The episode "Horse Play" is done entirely as a rap music video.

 - DWK really likes characters who go through a redemption arc, which is why he likes Sunset Shimmer and Starlight Glimmer so much.

-- Aww, Look!
-They Really Do Love Each Other: On very rare occasions, we get to see the character genuinely getting along.
+- Aw, Look!
+They Really Do Love Each Other: On very rare occasions, we get to see the characters genuinely getting along and reminding us that despite their issues, they're all just as much friends here as they are in canon.

 - Fleetfoot is shown making a series of bizarre threats in "Parental Glideance" to anyone who even mildly annoys her.
 She threatens Rainbow Dash's dad that she'll bite his face off and wear it to scare children after he interrupted flight practice.